Cassie Buck, MS, CGC, Adjunct Associate Professor of the Practice

 Terri I. Queler, MSW, LICSW, Adjunct Associate Professor of the Practice of Genetic Counseling

 I joined the Program in January 2016 and am teaching two courses: Counseling Theory and Technique to the first-year class.
-Genetic Counseling: Case Conferences and Family Counseling to the second year which is co-taught with Professor Janet Rosenfield.
+Genetic Counseling: Case Conferences and Family Counseling to the second year students.
 I have a private practice in Newton, MA where my primary focus includes: perinatal health and wellness, couples and college mental health.
 The practice includes a full range of treatment approaches including individual, couples and group counseling.

 Rachel Woodruff, PhD, Lecturer in Biology